 Now that I've seen the movie, I see a few more rhymes.
 The most obvious is that they teach the natives English and build schools.
 It is a familiar tale of exploitation and victimization.

-http://io9.com/5422666/when-will-white-people-stop-making-movies-like-avatar).
+This critique has been showing up on Facebook walls (http://io9.com/5422666/when-will-white-people-stop-making-movies-like-avatar).
 I agree with her assessment of the plot (white man to the rescue of hapless natives), though I wouldn't place blame where she does (white guilt--I think that's giving too much credit).
 Nevertheless, I liked the movie.